 - Each unit of work has a ‘Communicate’ section, where we encourage children to share their personal knowledge using taught vocabulary.
 This enables them to use their oracy and listening skills to express their world view and to hear how it differs between others and their own.

-- We teach children about practices of faiths through asking questions of believers, observing practices and ways of living.
+- We teach children about practices of faiths by asking questions of believers, observing practices and ways of living.
 This will be done through links and visits with different faith groups.

 - All children are supported to fully access the curriculum through the use of visual aids and religious artefacts.

-- We encourage all children to respect and accept one another’s differences, therefore it is essential that all children learn about different religions (including the lack of religion).
+- We encourage all children to respect and accept one another’s differences, therefore it is essential that all children learn about different religions and beliefs including secular/non-religious beliefs.

 - RE lessons are delivered over a whole day each half term and the world’s faiths studied in depth are Christianity, Islam, Judaism, Hinduism, Buddhism and Sikhism.
 This reflects the majority faiths in our school community and in Camden.
 This blocked out time helps children form a connected view of their particular concept.

 - Lessons are taught by the class teacher and on occasion, visitors may be invited in to share their experiences of religion.
 These could include faith leaders, families or staff.

 - Collective worship takes place on a daily basis and children are given a moment of reflection where they can reflect upon their faiths or their response to a particular stimulus.